Request for Proposals

 The KfW Development Bank partnership

 As part of the ongoing partnership between GMF and the German Federal Government through the KfW Development Bank to foster leadership in Armenia, Georgia, Moldova, and Ukraine, alumni who are residents of these countries are strongly encouraged to apply for the 2018 Alumni Leadership Action Projects call.
 Up to four winning submission will be selected to receive up to 5,000 euros.

 Resources Offered and Requirements

-Winning submissions will be awarded mini-grants in the range of up to $5,000.
+Winning submissions will be awarded mini-grants in the range of up to 5,000 USD.
 This amount can also be used as seed money to secure additional support from other institutions.
-It is also possible to apply for a multi-year project (up to three years) where awards will be paid at a decreasing ratio.
-Therefore, we encourage winning proposals to seek local partnership and the leveraging of resources equivalent to the amount invested by GMF.
-These resources may take the form of matching funds from a local business, the donation of event space from a local vendor, or the contribution of resources by the local community.
-Events and projects using the funds must be executed between October 2017 and May 2018.
-GMF will offer winning teams support from its headquarters to publicize the initiative among the alumni community.
-Winners will be asked to hand in a mid-term and a final report, and are encouraged to blog about their projects during execution.
-Payment will be made for the reimbursement of expenses or directly to vendors.
+Therefore, we encourage winning proposals to seek local partnership and the leveraging of resources in addition to the amount invested by GMF.
+These resources may take the form of matching funds from a local business or foundations, donations of event space from local vendors, or contributions of resources by the local community.
+Events and projects using the funds must be executed by May 2019.
+GMF will offer winning teams support from its headquarters to publicize the initiative and invite other alumni to join.
+Winners will be asked to give regular updates on the project development and hand in a final report.
+They are also encouraged to share through social media about their projects during the execution.
+Payment of the awarded amount will be made directly to the winners in the form of a grant.